jkrauska/tech-notes/docker-dhclient.md

       bridge_ports eth0
 ```

-This has the benefit of allowing me to directly access them instead of needing to to awkward handling of TCP ports, etc.
+Using dhcpd on docker has the primary benefit of allowing me to directly access an instance instead of needing to do awkward handling of TCP ports, etc.

 This is not the **default** docker configuration because more people are likely to use docker in cloud environments where the local 'lan' is not under their control.
 (docker instead uses it's own subnetted IP space only reachable on the parent node)